kwonjo/physical-computing-final/README.md

 *Name: Jo (Joungwon) Kwon

-*Date: December 13, 2017
+*Date: December 14, 2017

 ## Project:  Data Go Energy Go

-This project's objective is to highlight Pokemon Go's data probel
+This project's objective is to highlight Pokemon Go's data privacy issue.
+In order to help people effectively learn the information, a story of Pikachu’s ecosystem is included.
+Pikachu is a crucial part of Pokemon Go and it is used as an object to criticize Pokemon Go’s privacy policies.

 ### Detailed Project Description